How to select a Football Data Provider?

 This is the plan for the true entrepreneur.
-It covers anything you would possibly need to make your business idea a success.
+Our Enterprise Plan covers anything you would possibly need to make your business idea a success.
 You can contact our sales team to get a rundown of the pricing and what’s included in this plan.

 All three paid plans come with basic, standard, or advanced data features.
 This means that there are actually 9 plans in total.
 Click on our coverage page for an overview of all our data feature sets.

 Last but not least, we offer you the possibility to create your own custom plan.
 With this, you can choose only to have a few domestic leagues like the English Premier League and Bundesliga.
 You can also fully customize which data features you would like to have included.
 Anything is possible!
 Contact our sales team, and they will gladly help you out!

 Wrapping it up

 This was quite a lengthy blog, but I hope you have gotten a little wiser.
-Working with fantasy games, betting websites, and whatnot require precise, accurate, and fast sports data, which is something that can be hard to find.
+Working with fantasy games, betting websites, and whatnot requires precise, accurate, and fast sports data, which is something that can be hard to find.
 Still not sure which football data provider to choose?
 Get in contact via our contactpage or send an email to firstname.lastname@example.org.